secretstartups/handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 Factor Lifetime: Setting a factor lifetime is a way for end users to sign out for the amount of time noted in the Factor Lifetime and not have to authenticate again with MFA at the next sign in.
 End users must check a box to confirm that the setting should be applied.
 We have configured this to be 15 minutes.
 If you are logging on with a machine that isn't your usual device, make sure you don't check this button!

 Session Lifetime: The maximum idle time before an authentication prompt is triggered.
-We have configured this to be 16 hrs.
-This is the more significant factor to note in relation to authentication, and should mean that if you log into the Okta dashboard using MFA, you should not be prompted for any additional authentication during your working day unless a specific application requires you to re-auth.
-For most people, this creates a straightforward daily process where they log into Okta once at the start of their day, and can keep their browser open to access applications for the rest of the day.
+We have configured this to be 4 hrs.

 If you are having issues with excessive authentication requests, please [log an issue](https://gitlab.com/gitlab-com/business-technology/change-management/) and we will investigate.